thenameiswiiwin/nvim/README.md

 6. Run tests with `<leader>tt` or `<leader>tf` to verify changes
 7. Use Git integration (`<leader>gg` or `<leader>gfs`) to stage and commit changes
 8. Navigate back to other files using Harpoon shortcuts (`<leader>1-5`)

+### TypeScript Development with Enhanced Features

+1. Navigate to your TypeScript project
+2. Use `<leader>ff` to find a specific file
+3. While coding, notice inlay hints showing parameter names and return types
+4. Use `<leader>th` to toggle these hints if they become distracting
+5. When refactoring, use `<leader>tr` for smart renaming across the codebase
+6. Navigate between usages with `<a-*>` and `<a-#>`
+7. Use the ghost text preview for faster completion with Copilot
+8. When facing complex nested code, rely on rainbow delimiters to visually match brackets
+9. For a cleaner view, use `zM` to collapse all functions and `zR` to expand again

 ### Debugging Workflow